Aradhya0510/databricks_cv_reference/README.md

 # Databricks Computer Vision Architecture

 A comprehensive computer vision solution built on Databricks, providing end-to-end capabilities for data processing, model training, evaluation, and deployment.
-This architecture supports HuggingFace models, Albumentations transforms, and strict data validation using Pydantic.
+This architecture supports HuggingFace models, Albumentations transforms, and strict data validation using Pydantic, with tight integration with Databricks Unity Catalog for data and model management.

 ## Architecture Overview